-Offices of foreign incorporated entities entities Liaison office (LO) Branch office (BO) Project office Unincorporated entities Partnership firms Incorporated entities LLP Limited company public/private
+Unincorporated entities Liaison office (LO) Branch office (BO) Project office Partnership firm LLP Incorporated entities Limited company (public/private)

 These forms of business entities are discussed in detail as follows:

 LO

 A foreign company (a body corporate incorporated outside India, including a firm or other association of individuals) may establish its LO in India by making an application to the authorised dealer bank (AD bank) if the principal business of the entity resident outside India falls under sectors where 100% FDI is permitted in terms of the FDI policy.
 In certain cases, the application is to be made to the RBI and processed in consultation with the government, for instance, when the applicant is from certain specified countries or setting up the LO in specified states in India etc.